SMosegaard/cds-vis/assignments/assignment-3/README.md

 when the data are loaded in, the images will be added to a numpy array additionally, the labels will be extracted and added to an array as well

+as CNNs are prone to overfitting, the pretrained CNNs will be tested with  batch normalization and data augmentation ...

 To increate the robustness and generalizability of the model, batch normalization and augmentation were implemented.

+additionally, the models will be tested on two optimizers: sgd and adam.

 - the saved results were obtained by training the models on 10 epochs and a batch size of 64.
 Natrually, the models havent fully learned on so few epochs, but as the models are computationally heavy to run, they still provide an indication of their performance.